sduclassroom/examaker/RHSA2/CH11/question 4.md

 What is NFC?
 * New Fork Control
-+ Network File System
++ Network File Control
-* Network Fork System
+* Network Fork Control
-* Network Focus Sytem
+* Network Focus Control
-* New Figure Sky
+* New Figure Control